 |Unit Size||5 mg|

-Biological drug products often elicit an immune response in patients.
-Clinical consequences of the presence of anti-drug antibodies (ADA) can vary from mild to serious adverse events.
+Biological drug products often elicit an immune response in patients that can lead to clinical consequences of the presence of anti-drug antibodies (ADA) varying from mild to serious adverse events.
 Therefore, the presence of ADA is a major safety and efficacy concern and should be evaluated and correlated with any pharmacological or toxicological observations.

 Alpha has been used to study a wide variety of interactions, including protein:protein, protein:peptide, protein:DNA, protein:RNA, protein:carbohydrate, protein:small molecule, receptor:ligand, and nuclear receptor:ligand interactions.
 Both cell-based and biochemical interactions have been monitored, and applications such as phage display, ELISA, and EMSA (electrophoretic mobility shift assay) have been adapted to Alpha.